I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 Why not give your suppliers a call and ask how they can help you with samples, special prices and freebies?

-Research shows that consumers believe that discounted items/services do not function as well as those at full price.
-Don’t just push out a deal.
-Always give a rationale for your offer or discount, otherwise, it just looks like you’re desperate for business.
+Always give a ‘reason’ for your special offer or discount, otherwise, it just looks like you’re desperate for business.

-Valentines, Mother’s Day, Black Friday, Christmas and New Year are the big ones, but it could be your salon’s anniversary, a client’s birthday or an event happening locally in your town that you want to celebrate.
+It could be a seasonal promo or linked to an event.
+You’ll find loads of promotion ideas and tips in these blogs: Valentines, Mother’s Day, Black Friday, Christmas and New Year.
+Or tie it to your salon’s anniversary, a client’s birthday or an event happening locally in your town that you want to celebrate.

 Just invested in the latest equipment, have a new team member on board or are launching an innovative service?